We are now fully open to the public with regular hours!

 - Creative play activities and an Everbright interactive board in the children’s area

-- A Maker Lab and Video Lab with a rotating collection of tools for demo and eventual public lab hours
+- A Maker Lab and Digital Media Lab with a rotating collection of tools for demo and eventual public lab hours

 - An expanded Library of Things collection with a demo & play area